movementlabsxyz/MIP/MD/md-3/README.md

-# MD-3: MCR under Network Partitions and Asynchrony
+# MD-3: MCR : Network Partitions and Asynchrony

 - **Description**: Provide a model for MCR and suggest a mechanism for handling network partitions and asynchrony.
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)